christian-steinmeyer/theses-template/README.md

 # Updated Version
-There is an updated version of this template available at [this other repository](https://gitlab.com/christian-steinmeyer/latex-paper-template).
-It has more functionality and also an IEEE-ready version for IEEE submissions.
+There is an updated version of this template available at [this other repository](https://gitlab.com/christian-steinmeyer/latex-research-paper-template).
+It has more functionality and also an targeted versions for certain publishers like IEEE.

 ---
 ---